Pierre Charles Louis Baudin

-Pierre-Charles-Louis Baudin, born 18 December 1748 in Sedan, Ardennes and died 14 October 1799 in Paris, was a French revolutionary and politician.
+Pierre Charles Louis Baudin, born 18 December 1748 in Sedan, Ardennes and died 14 October 1799 in Paris, was a French revolutionary and politician.
 He is the father of the admiral and explorer Charles Baudin and brother-in-law of the chemist Jean Henri Hassenfratz.
-He was noted as a moderate; he opposed the execution of Louis XVI.
+Noted as a moderate; he opposed the execution of Louis XVI.

 Biography

 The Baudin family had originated in Lorraine, but had been fixed since the seventeenth century in Sedan.
 He was the son of Anne-Alexandre Baudin, lieutenant general of the Bailiwick of Sedan, and Charlotte-Louise Lafeuille, who descended from a family of magistrates.
 His father destined him to the legal career; he studied in Paris under the tutelage of a disciple of Rollin and Coffin.
 After law school, he was received into the Bar, but the exile of the Parliament of Paris in 1771 led him to abandon this career.
 He agreed to become the tutor of the son of General Counsel Gilbert Voisins.
 Married in 1783 to Marie-Jeanne Elisabeth Terreaux (whose sister Antoinette later married Jean Henri Hassenfratz), he returned to Sedan, where he became director of the Post Office, an appointment facilitated by Voisins.

 Elected mayor of Sedan in 1790, and subsequently as deputy of the Ardennes to the Legislative Assembly on 2 September 1791 by 168 votes out of 299 voters, he sat among moderates but spoke little.
 He was, according to historians, useful for his serious approach to social problems.
 He rarely went on missions, but worked hard on committees, accomplishing some of the real work of reform behind the scenes.
 On 5 September 1792, he was re-elected to the National Convention.
 At the trial of Louis XVI, he voted in favor of the appeal to the people and imprisonment of the king until a general peace was reached.
 Unlike some of the other men who supported this option, he was not a Signatory of the Protest of the Seventy-Three.